ConservationInternational/cplus-plugin/docs/user/cplus_ui_guide.md

 - **Scenario description**: A detailed desription of the analysis
 - **Extent**: The area of interest for this analysis.
 This can be calculated from the current canvas view extent, a layer, or an extent drawn by the user
+- **Figure 2** shows an example of Step 1
 - Once the information has been provided, click **Step 2**

 ![CPLUS step 1](../img/plugin/plugin-step1.png)

+*Figure 2: Step 1 focusses on Scenario Information*

 ### Step 2: Pathways and models

 This step deals with the **Natural Climate Solution (NCS) pathways** and the **Implementation models (IM)**.
 A NCS pathway can be defined as a composite spatial layer on specific land use classes and other factors that determine areas ideal for a specific use case (e.g. Animal mangement).
-An IM is a combination of NCS pathways represented in an AOI spatial layer.
+An IM is a combination of NCS pathways represented in an AOI spatial layer. **Figure 3** shows the UI.

 ![CPLUS step 1](../img/plugin/plugin-step2.png)

+*Figure 3: Step 2 allows the user to create and edit NCS pathways and Implementation Models*

-Step 2 buttons:
+Step 2 buttons (**Figure 4**):

 - **Add**: Adds a new pathway or model
 - **Editing**: Edit and existing pathway or model